Aaron Hall (singer): Adults Only: The Final Album (2005)

 In the late 2000s, Hall resigned from MCA starting a new independent label named "Artists Only International".
 It was a music subsidiary of "Headstart Entertainment".
 He declared he was "..no longer a slave anymore" referring to his former contract with MCA.
 Hall experimented with different genres, mixing R&B, reggae and hip-hop together.
 His new approach to music received harsher critiques than usual from consumers and critics.
 He defined it as his "last album" and in an article teased that he would later use a new persona, a new name ("E. Kane").
 His visions didn't jibe with his future plans.

 Legal issues

 On November 24, 2023, a lawsuit was filed against Hall and Sean Combs by an unnamed woman, alleging they both sexually assaulted her and a friend after an event at Uptown Records in the early 1990s.
+Since the allegation, he has not been seen in public view.
+This has prevented the case from moving forward.